-PAYMENT TERMS . . .
-Interest on the \$27,310,000 City of League City, Texas, General Obligation Improvement Bonds, Series 2020 (the "Bonds") will accrue from the Delivery Date (as defined below) and will be payable February 15 and August 15 of each year commencing February 15, 2021, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+PAYMENT TERMS ...
+Interest on the \$37,455,000\ City of League City, Texas, General Obligation Refunding Bonds, Series 2020 (the "Bonds") will accrue from the date of initial delivery to the purchaser thereof described below (the "Delivery Date") and will be payable February 15 and August 15 of each year commencing February 15, 2021, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof.
 No physical delivery of the Bonds will be made to the owners thereof.
 Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
 See "THE BONDS - BOOK-ENTRY-ONLY SYSTEM" herein.
 The initial Paying Agent/Registrar is The Bank of New York Mellon Trust Company, N.A., Dallas, Texas (see "THE BONDS - PAYING AGENT/REGISTRAR").

 AUTHORITY FOR ISSUANCE . . .
-The Bonds are issued and authorized pursuant to the Constitution and general laws of the State of Texas, (the "State") including particularly, Chapters 1331 and 1371, Texas Government Code, as amended, an election held in the City, and an ordinance adopted by the governing body of the City (the "Ordinance"), which delegated to certain officials of the City the authority to approve the sale of the Bonds through the execution of a pricing certificate (the Ordinance and the pricing certificate constitute the "Bond Ordinance") (see "THE BONDS - AUTHORITY FOR ISSUANCE OF THE BONDS").
+The Bonds are issued pursuant to the Constitution and general laws of the State of Texas, (the "State") including particularly Chapter 1207, as amended, various elections held in the City, and an ordinance of the City authorizing the issuance of the Bonds (the "Bond Ordinance") (see "THE BONDS - AUTHORITY FOR ISSUANCE OF THE BONDS").
 The Bonds constitute direct obligations of the City, payable from the proceeds of a continuing, direct, annual ad valorem tax levied, within the limits prescribed by law, on all taxable property within the City (see "THE BONDS - SECURITY AND SOURCE OF PAYMENT FOR THE BONDS").
+In the Bond Ordinance, the City Council delegated to a designated officer of the City authority to complete the sale of the Bonds pursuant to the terms set forth in a pricing certificate.